kanido386/feedly-helper/README.md

 # feedly-helper

 ### To Do
+- Copy to clipboard
+- sweetalert2-react-content
+- Find a way to update token since it will be expired in 7 days
 - Error handling for encrypt and decrypt
 - Express error handling middleware

+### ✅ Done
 - Create API to do what I want to do about the Feedly itself

-### ✅ Done
 - Maybe can utilize GitHub Pages as FE, and try to call Lambda API
 - Find a way to encrypt and decrypt the token
   - Try out first, might not use this mechanism